-- 1. Did the University of Maryland fulfill your expectations for a Prosthodontic Residency? - 2.
-Did the University of Maryland Residency accomplish the stated objectives by producing:

-- 3. What changes, if any, would you make in the overall structure of the residency? - 4.
-Were the facilities (clinical, laboratory, lecture) adequate?
-If not, how could they be improved? - 5.
-Were there sufficient, competent auxiliary personnel?
+USC Daci to page for additional comments.
+1. Did the University of Maryland fulfill your expectations for a Prosthodontic Re esidency?
+2. the University of Maryland Residency accomplish ducing: the stated obje ctives by YES NO a.
+Knowledgeable and skilled clinicians b.
+Prosthodontists able to serve as mentors? d.
+Prosthodontists qualified and able to be certified by the American Board of Prosthodontics 3.
+Wh at changes, if any, would you make in the overall stru cture of the resid ency?
+4. re the facilities (clinical, laboratory, lecture) adequate' roved? ?
+If not, how cou ld they be 5.
+We mad re there sufficient, competent auxiliary personnel?
+If no de? ot, what changes should be 6.
+We sho re necessary materials, supplies and equipment adequals be made? uate?
+If not, wha t changes

+7. Was labo there a proper ratio of didactic experience to clinical experience, including ratory?
 If not, what changes should be made?

-- 6. Were necessary materials, supplies and equipment adequate?
-If not, what changes should be made? - 7.
-Was there a proper ratio of didactic experience to clinical experience, including laboratory?
-If not, what changes should be made? - 8.
-What were the residency's strongest areas and why? - 9.
-What were the residency's weakest areas and why? - 10.
-Please comment on any of the following areas. - a.
-Research Paper: - b.
-Treatment Planning Conferences: - c.
-Literature Reviews: - d.
-Joint Seminars: - e.
+8. Wha t were the residency's strongest areas and why?

+9. Wha t were the residency's weakest areas and why?

+10. Dlea se comment on any of the following areas

+10. a. se comment on any of the following areas.
+Research Paper:

+b.
+Treatment Planning Conferences:

+C. Literature Reviews:

+d.
+Joint Seminars:

+e.
 Basic Science Courses:

+0. Busio Goldino Gouldes.

-- f.
+f.
 Resident Lectures:

-- g.
+g.
 Visiting Consultants:

-- h.
+h.
 Practice Management/Administration:

-- i.
+i.
 Library:

-- j.
+j.
 Resident Evaluations:

-- k.
+k.
 Teaching Staff:

-- I. Director of Residency:
+l.
+Director of Residency:

-- m.
+m.
 Additional comments on any aspect of the residency:

-POST-GRADUATION CRITIQUE
+ADVANCED SPECIALTY EDUCATIONAL PROGRAM IN PROSTHODONTICS POST-GRADUATION CRITIQUE